GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlowWithWells/Example.rst

 define multiphysics problems.
 It is illustrated in :ref:`TutorialPoroelasticity` for a poroelastic test case.

-The three solvers employed in this tutorial are:
+The three solvers employed in this example are:

  - the single-physics reservoir flow solver, a solver of type **CompositionalMultiphaseFVM** named ``compositionalMultiphaseFlow`` (more information on this solver at :ref:`CompositionalMultiphaseFlow`),
  - the single-physics well solver, a solver of type **CompositionalMultiphaseWell** named ``compositionalMultiphaseWell`` (more information on this solver at :ref:`CompositionalMultiphaseWell`),